Tom Scott (rapper): Musical style

 Massive magazine described Tom Scott's work with Home Brew as being "fun and satirical" and featuring "well-rehearsed flows"; The Spinoff has characterized his work from that era as "frank, controversial and at times even shocking".
 While Scott's lyrical content in Home Brew was widely known for "drug and alcohol-fuelled songs", he has moved away from that content on his more recent projects.
 Scott's lyrics in Avantdale Bowling Club have been described as "blending working-class storytelling and New Zealand colloquialisms", and as being "deeply personal and affecting".

 Nick Bollinger of Radio New Zealand described Scott's early work as "quick, witty, [and] occasionally anti-social", and characterized his performance with Avantdale Bowling Club as "polyrhythmic rhyming" that is "mature, reflective, and cautiously hopeful".
-Karl Puschmann of The New Zealand Herald identifies a similar progression, describing Scott as "delight[ing] in being as juvenile and obnoxious as possible" with Home Brew before featuring increasingly more mature work with his succeeding projects.
+Karl Puschmann of The New Zealand Herald identified a similar progression, describing Scott as "delight[ing] in being as juvenile and obnoxious as possible" with Home Brew before featuring increasingly more mature work with his succeeding projects.

+Awards

+Both Home Brew albums, all three @Peace albums, and 2019 winner Avantdale Bowling Club were shortlisted for the Taite Music Prize.
+Tom Scott's six appearances in Taite shortlists, including two in 2013, is a record.

+With Home Brew, Scott won 2012's New Zealand Music Award for Best Rap Album.
+The group had three other nominations and arrived at the ceremony with a goat on a leash.
+At 2019's awards Avantdale Bowling Club was named Album of the Year.

 Personal life

 As of 2018, Scott was engaged.
+By the time Run It Back was released in 2023, he was separated from his partner.

-Scott has one son, who was born in the late 2010s.
+Scott has two sons, the first of whom was born in the late 2010s.
 Scott has stated that he left Melbourne for Avondale because he wanted to raise his son in New Zealand.